Influence of the correlation structure and the proportion of missing data on the predictive performance of models after imputation

 The results highlight the impact of the structure of missing data on various diagnostic metrics.
 This highlights the difficulty of defining optimal clinical cutoffs in incomplete datasets.

-Keywords: Missing data, Correlations, Youden Index
+Keywords: Missing data Correlations Youden Index